Clear House Accountants Clear House Accountants

 Donating Land, Property, Or Shares

-When you donate your land, property or shares to a charity, you do not pay tax on it and it also includes selling land, shares, or property at a lower cost than their market value.
+When you donate your land, property or shares to a charity, you do not pay tax on it, and it also includes selling land, shares, or property at a lower cost than their market value.
 Moreover, you can get relief on income tax and capital gains tax.
-Donations to Community Amateur Sports Club are not subjected to this relief.
-It is advisable to maintain your charity or sale records with the evidence that the charities have accepted the donations.
+Donations to the Community Amateur Sports Club are not subject to this relief.
+Maintaining your charity or sale records with evidence that the charities have accepted the donations is advisable.ย

 Income Tax Relief